ngless-toolkit/ngless/docs/contents/Functions.rst

 Ngless does not ship with any of these datasets, but they are downloaded
 lazily: i.e., the first time you use them, ngless will download and cache them.

+The option ``mode_all=True`` can be passed to include all alignments of both single and paired-end reads in the output SAM/BAM.

 mapstats
 --------